 Description

-Due to its complex external parts and internal anatomy, this dissection specimen is perfect for students studying comparative anatomy, physiology, biology, and marine biology.
+Due to its complex external parts and internal anatomy, this dissection specimen is perfect for students studying anatomy, comparative anatomy, physiology, biology, or marine biology.
 Learn how the effects of evolution and ecology have affected dogfish sharks and other vertebrates, including humans.
-Anatomy Lab’s Dogfish Shark Specimens are 22 – 27” in length, a great size for easy dissection and detailed observation of internal systems.
+Anatomy Lab’s Dogfish Shark Specimens are 22 – 27” in length, an ideal size for easy dissection and detailed observation of internal systems.

 Shipping Notice: